volodymyrss/oda-function/README.md

 ## Is this yet another workflow/function catalog

+There are many workflow definitions and function catalogs.
+We do not need another one.
+Which is why here there is no new standard for functions or catalogs: it is not possible to add functions to ODA itself.

+Instead, this is a **homogeneous interface to existing function and catalog standards**.

 ## Workflow vs Function

 ## Features

 * catalogs
+    * locally constructed
-    * oda notebooks from renkulab, github, gitlab
+    * TODO: oda notebooks from renkulab, github, gitlab
-    * oda kg
+    * TODO: oda kg
-    * published ld fragments
+    * TODO: published ld fragments
-    * oda function collections for oda-experiments
+    * TODO: oda function collections for oda-experiments
-    * ossr
+    * TODO: ossr
-    * workflowhub
+    * TODO: workflowhub
-    * dda catalogs
+    * TODO: dda catalogs
-    * zenodo general
+    * TODO: zenodo general
-    * catalog sync and store
+    * TODO: catalog sync and store

 * function descriptions
-    * oda notebooks
-    * python functions
+    * python functions in the local code
-    * http python functions
+    * python functions in files, from local path or http
+    * TODO: api functions
+    * TODO: oda notebooks
-    * uri from rdf
+    * TODO: uri from rdf
-    * containers
+    * TODO: containers
-    * cwl
+    * TODO: cwl
-    * fno
+    * TODO: fno
-    * module-function
+    * TODO: module-function

 * executors
     * local
-    * reana
+    * TODO: reana
-    * execution planner
+    * TODO: execution planner

 * safety and performance